opmap/opmap.github.io/menu/filtering_clustering.md

 The latter two node types are considered in the map in the form of vertex weights.
 By default, every opinion node has a weight of $$1.0$$.
 If it is a non-sink node, it's weight is distributed evenly among its *children*.
 Also, if the same opinion is stated multiple times, a weight of $$1.0$$ is added to the corresponding vertex each time (or respectively distributed among the children, if it is a non-sink opinion).

 The sink nodes tend to be the most specific nodes, and the source nodes the most general ones.
-The source node in the image below is a highly general opinion, that is, most the participant suspended judgment with respect to almost every statement.
+The source node in the image below is a highly general opinion, that is, which means that the participant suspended judgment with respect to almost every statement.
 <p align="center">
   <img src="images/root.svg" width="300">
 </p>